-Using a 13-Week Cash Flow Forecast in Today’s COVID-19 Environment
+Using a 13-Week Cash Flow Forecast in Uncertain Times

-Business disruptions like the current COVID-19 pandemic can happen at any given moment, and an immediate concern that often arises for business owners is how to continue to properly manage their cash flow during these uncertain times.
+Business disruptions like the COVID-19 pandemic, supply chain issues, or economic uncertainty can happen at any given moment, and a concern that often arises for business owners is how to continue to properly manage their cash flow during uncertain times.

 To help you get started, here’s an example of a 13-week cash flow forecast we often use with clients.
-However, it’s important that you work with your advisor in developing this model to evaluate how the CARES Act and other economic factors may impact your forecast.
+However, it’s important that you work with your advisor in developing this model to evaluate how current economic factors may impact your forecast.

 Our cross-disciplined team of business advisors and tax professionals specialize in working closely with business owners to develop a 13-week cash flow forecast to help them make more informed decisions on next steps to take during challenging times like these.
 To learn more or obtain assistance, contact us today.